 Project Contact Information

-Africa Mining IQ is the ONLY African mining intelligence database that guarantees a key contact per mine owner / project engineer or project supplier.
+Africa Mining IQ is the ONLY African mining intelligence portal that guarantees a key contact per mine owner / project engineer or project supplier.
 All African mining projects are carefully researched and verified by a team of researchers.

 Africa Mining IQ Reporting

 In depth analysis reports delve into African mining project statistics such as number of projects per region per phase, and have been created for you to download and use for tendering and project tracking purposes.

 Tracking and reporting on African mines and African mining projects is part of the mining intelligence service available.

 Over Close to 170 companies rely on Africa Mining IQ to help them drive business within the African mining industry.

 Browse mining in Africa by country:

 From South Africa to Morocco, Africa Mining IQ covers the continent’s mining projects with up-to-date intelligence.
 Our mining in Africa portal covers 38 countries, including: